-There are three authentication methods that can used to access your ThreatQ Platform (TQ):
+There are multiple authentication methods you can implement to secure access to the ThreatQ Platform (TQ):

-METHOD DESCRIPTION REFERENCE Local Authentication User accounts are created and maintained manually within in the platform.
+METHOD DESCRIPTION REFERENCE Local Authentication User accounts are created and maintained manually within the platform.
 Username, passwords, and permission roles are configured within ThreatQ.
 Administrators can edit a user's profile including email, password, and permission role in ThreatQ.
-Local users will log in using the local user login method for the ThreatQ platform.
+Local users will log in using the local user login method for the ThreatQ platform - see Local Login.
 User Management Accessing the Platform LDAP Authentication User accounts are created and authenticated outside of the ThreatQ platform and user roles are mapped from the user's Active Directory.
 Due to this nature, user accounts cannot be modified within the ThreatQ platform (User Management page).
 LDAP users will log in using the local user login option for the ThreatQ platform - see Local Login. • LDAP Authentication SAML Authentication User accounts are created and authenticated outside of the ThreatQ platform and user roles are mapped from the user's Active Directory.
 Due to this nature, user accounts cannot be modified within the ThreatQ platform (User Management page).
-SAML does not allow user role mapping for maintenance accounts.
-SAML users will log in using the single sign-on • SAML Authentication
+SAML does not allow user role mapping for maintenance accounts. • SAML Authentication